 Determine whether your travel will allow you to meet the terms and conditions set forth on the Annual TMP Certification for items 1 through 5 by completing the Temporary Export Property Checklist, since by signing the form you are becoming personally accountable for complying with those terms and conditions.

-If your travel will not allow you to meet the Annual TMP Certification's terms and conditions, you should consult the Stanford Export Controls Decision Tree to determine if your travel qualifies for "No License Required" (NLR) status or contact the University Export Control Officer at 4-7072 for further guidance.
+If your travel will not allow you to meet the Annual TMP Certification's terms and conditions, you should consult the Stanford Export Controls Decision Tree to determine if your travel qualifies for "No License Required" (NLR) status or contact the University Export Control Office for further guidance.

 To qualify for the temporary export (TMP) licensing exception, the researcher assures that the laptops, PDAs, cell phones, digital storage devices and their software: